Fort Lauderdale airport shooting: Investigation

+The Qupqugiaq Inn, a motel in midtown Anchorage where Santiago had recently lived, was evacuated and searched on the day of the shooting.
+The FBI seized the motel's dumpster, towing it away to the Anchorage field office to be searched.
+Agents conducted interviews with 175 witnesses and people who knew Santiago.

 TMZ released a leaked "surveillance video" of the shooting on January 8 which led to the launch of an investigation into the leak.
 A Broward Sheriff's Office deputy, identified as the individual who leaked the video, was put on paid suspension pending investigation.